makersacademy/airport_challenge/README2.md

 Steps:

 **NOTES**:

+Need to figure out which tests and emthos to use first:

+Landing -> Airport -> Take_off

 Weather is randomly generated, create number range that decide once a limit is reached it is "Raining" or "Clear".